 “Learning to grow in your career without interacting with your team directly can be a drawback”, he says.

-It’s a work model that’s not for everyone.
+It’s a working model that’s not for everyone.

 The good news, though, is that while some remnants of remote work are likely to remain long past the pandemic, the majority of companies are most likely to take a hybrid approach, allowing both them and their employees — current and prospective — to have the best of both worlds.